Frequently Asked Questions

 Find more information at The Graduate School's website.

-Do you have Conditional Acceptance policy?
+Does Duke BME have a Conditional Acceptance policy?

 No. The Master of Science (MS) and Master of Engineering (MEng) programs in biomedical engineering (BME) do not offer conditional acceptance or admission.